International Studies & Programs

 Financial and administrative importance of creating education abroad sections

-Your program’s instructional budget is driven by tuition income that can only be captured by Education Abroad if your program sections are designated as education abroad sections (Sections 750-779 and Sections 850-879).
+Your program’s instructional budget is driven by tuition income that can only be captured by Education Abroad if your program sections are designated as education abroad sections (Sections 750-779 for undergraduate classes and Sections 850-879 for graduate-level classes) and/or if the Location field in Campus Solutions is set as "EDU ABROAD".
 If the courses are not designated as education abroad sections, tuition income is not marked for education abroad and will not be available to cover instructional expenses, including your salary.

 In addition, education abroad course sections ensure that students can be tracked by major and college, which is important when it comes to the end-of-year allocation of Student Credit Hours (SCHs) to each college.
 The Provost has asked Education Abroad and the colleges to track the number of SCHs generated from education abroad.
 Education Abroad also uses the special section numbers to track the overall number of students who participate in education abroad each year.